eruption-project/eruption/README.md

 ---

-## Eruption
+## Eruption - Realtime RGB LED Software for Linux

-A Linux user-mode input and LED driver for keyboards, mice and other devices
+A Linux user-mode input and RGB LED driver for keyboards, mice and other devices

 ### Gallery